jonhoo/thesquareplanet.com/_posts/2016-06-06-choosing-a-programming-language.md

   disallowing mutable data altogether (Haskell), or checking these properties at compile time (Rust).
 Other languages in this category are Scala, Swift, and F#.

-- **Show me proof.** In these languages, it is no longer sufficient to show that your program isn't wrong.
-You have to show that it in fact does the right thing.
-This usually involves writing a proof that the code you've written changes the state of the world in some way, or that there doesn't exist an input that causes your program to do something incorrect.
-I don't have much experience with these languages, but they have seen a surge of popularity over the past few years, with people trying to formally verify the behavior of increasingly complex applications.
-Languages such as Coq, Agda, Dafny, Isabelle, and `F*`.

 ## Does it matter where I start?